Cynthia Payne: Career

 Payne became a media personality, appearing on a number of television programmes.
 These included Joan Rivers: Can We Talk?
 (BBC Two, 1986); the documentary Personal Services-The Making of a Celebrity (BBC Two, 1987), in which she spoke to Joan Bakewell; the comedy game show Blankety Blank, hosted by Les Dawson, in which she appeared as a panellist (BBC One, 1987); the talk show Wogan (BBC One, 1991); Showbiz People (BBC One; 1992); the spoof talk show The Mrs Merton Show (BBC Two, 1995); the talk show Esther (BBC Two, 1996 and 1998) and the magazine show Menzone (BBC Two, 1998), in which she spoke to Tim Grundy.

 Payne was also the subject of the BBC Two series Celebrity Mantelpiece (1993).
 In addition, she appeared in three episodes of the BBC Radio 2 programme The Law Game, in the episodes broadcast on 24 September 1991, 1 October 1991 and 4 March 1992.

-While appearing on The Dame Edna Experience in 1987, Payne expressed an interest in becoming a Member of Parliament in order to change Britain's sex laws, which she followed through by standing for Parliament as a candidate for the 'Rainbow Alliance Payne and Pleasure Party' banner in the Kensington by-election in July 1988, followed by her unsuccessfully standing in her own area, Streatham, for the Rainbow Dream Ticket in the 1992 general election.
+While appearing on The Dame Edna Experience in 1987, Payne expressed an interest in becoming a Member of Parliament in order to change Britain's sex laws, which she followed through by standing for Parliament as a candidate for the Rainbow Alliance Payne and Pleasure Party in the Kensington by-election in July 1988, finishing sixth of fifteen candidates with 193 votes (0.82%).
+Payne then stood unsuccessfully in her own area, Streatham, for the Rainbow Dream Ticket in the 1992 general election.
+She again came sixth, of seven candidates, with 145 votes (0.4%).

 Payne also made appearances as an after-dinner speaker, and launched a range of "adult" services and products in 2006.